Over the Limit (2011): Storylines

 Another feud from the SmackDown brand involved former allies Intercontinental Champion Wade Barrett, and the rest of The Corre, against Ezekiel Jackson.
 At Extreme Rules, Barrett and Jackson faced the WWE Tag Team Champions Big Show and Kane.
 Ezekiel had the early advantage in the match.
 However, Barrett tagged himself in the match just to get pinned by Big Show.
 The following week, Jackson decided to leave the Corre.
 Later that night, his former teammates Heath Slater, Justin Gabriel, and Barrett attacked him in the locker room.
 On May 13, on SmackDown, Barrett challenged Jackson to a match at Over the Limit for the WWE Intercontinental Championship.

-Another feud from the Raw brand involved R-Truth and Rey Mysterio Jr. On May 9, Mysterio and R-Truth, along with The Miz and Alberto Del Rio had a confrontation over the number one contendership to the WWE Championship.
-The anonymous Raw General Manager, however, announced that only Mysterio, Del Rio and The Miz were to compete for the number one contendership in a Triple Threat match.
+Another feud from the Raw brand involved R-Truth and Rey Mysterio.
+On May 9, Mysterio and R-Truth, along with The Miz and Alberto Del Rio, had a confrontation over the number one contendership to the WWE Championship.
+The anonymous Raw General Manager, however, announced that only Mysterio, Del Rio and The Miz were to compete for the number one contendership in a triple threat match.
 R-Truth still believes that he is better than the other three, especially Rey Mysterio.
 After the Triple Threat match, which was won by The Miz, Truth attacked Mysterio in the ring.
-The following week, R-Truth announced that he will face Mysterio at Over the Limit.
+The following week, R-Truth announced that he would face Mysterio at Over the Limit.

-On May 16, it was announced that the WWE Tag Team Champions The Big Show and Kane would defend their title against Mason Ryan and CM Punk from the New Nexus at Over the Limit.
+On May 16, it was announced that The Big Show and Kane would defend the WWE Tag Team Championship against Mason Ryan and CM Punk from the New Nexus at Over the Limit.

 On SmackDown, on May 20, it was announced that Brie Bella would defend her WWE Divas Championship against Kelly Kelly at Over the Limit.
 On the same night, Chavo Guerrero announced that he would be facing Sin Cara.

 Event

 Preliminary matches

 The event opened with R-Truth facing Rey Mysterio.
 R-Truth performed a Shut Up on Mysterio to win the match.

 Next, Wade Barrett defended the Intercontinental Championship against Ezekiel Jackson.
-In the end, Jackson applied the Torture Rack on Barrett but Justin Gabriel interfered, resulting in Jackson winning by disqualification.
+In the end, Jackson applied the Torture Rack on Barrett but Heath Slater and Justin Gabriel interfered, resulting in Jackson winning by disqualification, but not the title.

-After that, Sin Cara faced Chavo Guerrero Jr. Sin Cara performed a Tilt-A-Whirl Headscissors Takedown on Guerrero to win the match.
+After that, Sin Cara faced Chavo Guerrero.
+Sin Cara performed a Tilt-A-Whirl Headscissors Takedown on Guerrero to win the match.

 In the fourth match, Big Show and Kane defended the WWE Tag Team Championship against The New Nexus (CM Punk and Mason Ryan).
-The match ended when Big Show and Kane performed a double Chokeslam on Ryan to retain the title.
+The match ended when Big Show and Kane performed a double Chokeslam on Ryan to retain the titles.

 Later, Brie Bella defended the WWE Divas Championship against Kelly Kelly.
 Brie performed a Bella Buster on Kelly to retain the title.